Just had one of the most profound museum experiences of MY LIFE Jared Bowen, WGBH

 The Enemy by Karim Ben Khelifa, a groundbreaking interactive Virtual Reality (VR) exhibition and immersive experience, makes its North American premiere at the MIT Museum.
 Through 360-degree imaging and recordings, participants will encounter combatants on opposite sides of conflicts in Israel/Palestine, the Congo, and El Salvador.
 In their own words, each will offer personal perspectives on war, including thoughts on motivations, suffering, freedom, and the future.

 The exhibition incorporates concepts from artificial intelligence and cognitive science-based interaction models.
 Conceived by acclaimed photojournalist Karim Ben Khelifa, this ambitious project was further developed during a visiting artist residency at MIT hosted by MIT’s Center for Art, Science & Technology (CAST) and in collaboration with MIT Professor D. Fox Harrell.

 The Enemy is open daily October 5 through December 31 - except November 4, November 23 and 24, and December 24 and 25.
-It also will open three Friday evenings - October 20, November 17, December 15.
+We have also added an additional Friday night on December 29.

 Timed entry to The Enemy will be limited (5 per quarter hour) and pre-registration is strongly suggested.
 Please take a look at the information you should know before your visit, posted below.

 PROGRAMS AND EVENTS

 The Museum has scheduled programming to continue the conversation on topics raised by The Enemy.
 Join us for our final discussion

 Groups of up to 25 people can reserve entry times on Wednesday, Thursday and Friday mornings with start times beginning as early as 10:30 a.m. and last entry at 11:30 a.m.
 Five participants can begin their experience every 15 minutes.
 Please note that The Enemy experience takes approximately one hour.